APLConfiguration

 let app = XCUIApplication()

-app.launchArguments = c.automationLaunchArgumentsWithAction("zeroLogs") // convert to launch argument
+app.launchArguments = c.automationLaunchArguments(withAction: "zeroLogs") // Convert execute action operation to launch arguments.

 }